ajiteshgogoi/booksync/README.md

    - Processing happens via GitHub Actions workflow (runs every 30 minutes)
    - Efficient batch processing with no timeout limits:
      - Can handle thousands of highlights
-     - Processes up to 100 highlights per run
+     - Processes up to 1000 highlights per run
+     - Uses batches of 25 highlights for optimal performance
      - Progress is saved and can be checked anytime
      - Automatic continuation from last processed position
    - Free and unlimited processing using GitHub's free tier (2000 minutes/month)